AltaArts/Gimp_Integration--Prism-Plugin/README.md

 This plugin is for Windows only, as Prism2 only supports Windows at this time.

-You can either download the latest stable release version from: [Latest Release](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/releases/latest)             TODO
+You can either download the latest stable release version from: [Latest Release](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin/releases/latest)

-or download the current code zip file from the green "Code" button above or on [Github](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin))                   TODO
+or download the current code zip file from the green "Code" button above or on [Github](https://github.com/AltaArts/Gimp_Integration--Prism-Plugin)

 Copy the directory named "Gimp" to a directory of your choice, or a Prism2 plugin directory.